 On 25 March 2020, the Government decided to suspend, the time limits for proceedings before the administrative courts.
-Time limits for complaints, within the meaning of paragraph 228 of the amended General Tax Law of 22 May 1931 ("Abgabenordnund") are suspended until 30 June 2020.
+In that respect, time limits for complaints, within the meaning of paragraph 228 of the amended General Tax Law of 22 May 1931 ("Abgabenordnung") are suspended until 30 June 2020.

-The time limits for formal hierarchical appeal, within the meaning of paragraph 237 of the amended General Tax Law of 22 May 1931 ("Abgabenordnung") are suspended until 30 June 2020.
+In the same way, the time limits for formal hierarchical appeal, within the meaning of paragraph 237 of the amended General Tax Law of 22 May 1931 ("Abgabenordnung") are suspended until 30 June 2020.